Real Interest Rate Calculator

 How does inflation affect my savings?

 Inflation erodes the purchasing power of your money over time.
-If the nominal interest rate on your savings account is lower than the inflation rate, your money will buy fewer goods and services in the future, even though the dollar amount has increased.
-For example, if you earn 1% interest but inflation is 3%, your real return is negative 2%, meaning your savings are losing value in real terms each year.
+If the nominal interest rate on your savings is lower than the inflation rate, your money buys fewer goods each year.
+For example, at 1% interest with 3% inflation, your real return is approximately -2%, meaning $10,000 loses about $200 in purchasing power annually.

 What is the Fisher Equation and how does it calculate the real interest rate?